c-jardine/stockr-hub/README.md

+> Note: StockrHub is still in active development.
+While I'll try my best to avoid breaking changes, I can't make any promises at this time!

 <!-- omit from toc -->
 # StockrHub
 StockrHub is an inventory and production management app designed for crafters, artisans, and other creative entrepreneurs.
 Take control of your creative process by managing your raw materials, final products, and production runs.
 Once setup, StockrHub will track everything for you, giving you more time to focus on your passion rather than dealing with the complexities of inventory management.